Skip to main content

 ✅ Check the formatting of your email template

-If you can see the square brackets and variable name in the email, it’s not a problem with the variable itself — it means the formatting in the email builder has broken the variable behind the scenes.
+If you can see the square brackets and variable name in the email (like [patientfirstname] instead of the actual name), the formatting in the email builder has broken the variable behind the scenes.

-• You applied formatting (bold, italics, colour etc.) to the practitionerfirstname but not the [ and ]
+• Bolding practitionerfirstname but not the [ and ] brackets

-• You bold [practitionerfirstname then later bold the ]
+• Bolding [practitionerfirstname then separately bolding the ]

 Even though it looks fine visually, the code ends up looking like this: